 Although the concept of ozone depletion only entered public consciousness in the 1990s, the man made chemicals responsible for this dangerous phenomenon have been in common use since the 1920s and are still in use today.
-Scientists have proven that ozone depleting substances have played a key role in stratospheric depletion which
+Scientists have proven that ozone depleting substances have played a key role in stratospheric depletion.

 What are they?